 Known issues and limitations

-Overwriting existing databases by using Database Migration Service in your target instance of Azure SQL Managed Instance or SQL Server on Azure Virtual Machines isn't supported.
+Database Migration Service doesn't support overwriting existing databases in your target instance of Azure SQL Managed Instance, Azure SQL Database, or SQL Server on Azure Virtual Machines.

-Configuring high availability and disaster recovery on your target to match source topology isn't supported by Database Migration Service.
+Database Migration Service doesn't support configuring high availability and disaster recovery on your target to match the source topology.

 The following server objects aren't supported: